 League Tables distort teaching and learning

-- schools increasingly ‘teach to the test’ – In order to look good in league tables which may stifle children’s creativity and broader learning and expand again
+schools increasingly ‘teach to the test’ – In order to look good in league tables which may stifle children’s ability to think critically and laterally.

 The Middle Classes have more effective choice because of their higher incomes

 Selection by mortgage -houses in the catchment areas of the best schools are more expensive, meaning those with money are more likely to get into the best schools

 Transport costs – middle class parents more able to get their children to a wider range of schools because they are more likely to own two cars.

 Cultural Capital gives the middle class more choice

 The Middle classes have more effective choice because of their greatercultural and social capital